This is a very unique bird safari.

-the area.
-The weather can change so dress in layers,
+weather can change so dress in layers, though we should have cool

-will be a sea breeze and marine layer.
-Kneeling in moist sand to get down
+marine layer at times.
+Kneeling in moist sand to get down to

 - and a hat.